 Enrollments, Claims, etc. can be hand delivered to our office (Suite 422) during the Allied Plaza Office Building hours.
 If our office is closed, forms can be slipped under our office door on the 4th floor, Suite 422.

-The Allied Plaza Office Building is open: Monday - Friday 7 a.m. - 6:30 p.m. and Saturday 8 a.m. - 11:30 a.m.
-Closed on Saturday afternoon, Sunday and Holidays.
+The Allied Plaza Office Building is open: Monday - Friday 7 a.m. - 6:00p.m.
+Closed on Saturday, Sunday and Holidays.